droonga/droonga.org/tutorial/1.1.0/add-replica/index.md

 ~~~

 This is an example to add totally 500 records (1 record for every seconds.)
-`droonga-add` is one of Droonga's command line utilities, but currently you don't have to know details.
+[`droonga-add` is one of Droonga's command line utilities][droonga-add-command], but currently you don't have to know details.

 ### Joining a new replica node to the cluster

-To add a new replica node to an existing cluster, you just run the command `droonga-engine-join` on one of existing replica nodes or the new replica node, like:
+To add a new replica node to an existing cluster, you just run [the command `droonga-engine-join`][droonga-engine-join-command] on one of existing replica nodes or the new replica node, like:

 ~~~
 (on node2)